miseeger/NBean/README.md

 // detach first activity in list contact.DetachOwned(myActivities.FirstOrDefault())       // <-- leaves the activity "orphaned"
-contact.DetachOwned(myActivities.FirstOrDefault(), true) // <-- deletes the activity
+contact.DetachOwned(myActivities.FirstOrDefault(), true) // <-- deletes the activity - you may also trash this bean ;-)

 // detach list of all "lunch" activities of the contact and leaves them "orphaned" contact.DetachOwned(myActivities.Where(ma => ma.Get<string>("Description").Contains("Lunch")));